tristan-harris/nvim-config/README.md

 # Neovim Configuration

-My Neovim config, probably not best practice.
+My Neovim config, still somewhat of a work in progress.